hop-protocol/docs/js-sdk/getting-started.md

 console.log(tx.hash)
 ```

-Note: a deadline will be 7 days if one is not specified.
-The `deadline` is required for L2->L1 transfers and L2->L2 transfers.
-Additionally, `destinationDeadline` is also required for L2->L1 transfers and L2->L2 transfers to swap the hTokens for the canonical tokens at the destination.
+Note: the deadline will be 7 days if one is not specified.
+The `deadline` is required for L2->L1 transfers and L2->L2 transfers for the AMM swap at the origin chain.
+Additionally, `destinationDeadline` is also required for L2->L2 transfers to swap the hTokens for the canonical tokens at the destination.

+Note: Do not set `destinationDeadline` and `destinationAmountOutMin` for L2->L1 since there is no L1 AMM at the destination.

 ### Get approval address for sending over bridge